 Peter Thomas Roth is not owned by a parent company that tests on animals.

-Yes, Peter Thomas Roth is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Peter Thomas Roth is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Peter Thomas Roth is not certified by any organizations.